Cool Things With Sharp and Dangerous Objects

 We have a very wide range of workshops running over the weekend, but there is always the freedom to wander off and spend time practising skills at your own pace – or just to wander off and explore the grounds of the estate!
 Go for a swim in the lake or a stroll through the sculpture park.

-We’re working hard to bring you a wide range of workshops and training sessions, from sword fighting to armoured combat demonstrations.
+We’re working hard to bring you a wide range of workshops and training sessions.

 At Swordpunk you’ll pick up new skills and work on the ones you already have before putting them to the test in the infamous Fire Circle.
 What’s more, you’ll be surrounded by some of the most beautiful landscape you’ve ever seen.